MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/broadcast-receivers.md

 ms.technology: xamarin-android
 author: mgmclemore
 ms.author: mamcle
-ms.date: 02/16/2018
+ms.date: 03/01/2018
 ---

-# Broadcast Receiver in Xamarin.Android
+# Broadcast Receivers in Xamarin.Android

 _This section discusses how to use a Broadcast Receiver._